AMC-74/AMC-74/README.md

 I'm an experienced Microsoft Office user, previously holding Microsoft Office User Specialist (MOUS) certifications in Excel (Expert), Word (Expert), and PowerPoint.
 Excel remains one of my strengths and so I'm often the person colleagues turn to for problem-solving advice.

+As a senior nurse manager I am involved in providing assurance to the Trust board, overseeing the management of staff sickness, attendance and disciplinary cases, including fact finding and formal investigations, staff welfare and wellbeing, promotion of safe and effective care, maintaining hygiene, promoting innovation,   and challenging inappropriate standards, actions or behaviours as well as identifying learning and process changes following incidents.

 If you want to know more about me, what I do, or what I'm learning as part of my course please have a look at;